ionicfirebaseapp/getwidget/README.md

         </a>
       </p>

- ### An Open-Source News App Built With GetWidget & Flutter
- Ionicfirebaseapp.com has been developed an open-source News Mobile App with GetWidget, So can start building app faster to get an overview and do customization.
-You can Download News App Souce Code here: https://www.ionicfirebaseapp.com/products
  ## Contributing

   GetWidget is **100% free** and **open source**.
 We encourage and support an active, healthy community that accepts contributions from the public &ndash; including you.
 There are a couple of ways in which you can contribute to the growing community of `getwidget`.